Campus Life

 Events & Advocacy Board (EAB)

-If you would like to follow what EAB is working on, you can view their information on the Cascadia Student Life webpage under the Events & Advocacy Board link.
+If you would like to follow what EAB is working on, volunteer at events, share student feedback, or attend a meeting, you can view their information on the Cascadia Student Life webpage under the Events & Advocacy Board.
 You can also contact them anytime at EAB@Cascadia.edu.

 Community Engagement Officers